andreeaszabo10/E-book-Reader/README.md

 Szabo Cristina-Andreea
 # E-book Reader
 The project is built around the ESP32-C6-WROOM-1-N8 microcontroller, which integrates Wi-Fi and Bluetooth Low Energy functionality.
 It is responsible for managing communication between the connected components, sensor data acquisition, and display handling.
-Below are the key components and their connections to the ESP32-C6, with detailed descriptions of the pins used, communication protocols, and power management considerations.

 ## Block Diagram:
+!(./Images/diagram.png)
 ## BOM - Bill of materials

 ## Hardware Description: